dani-77/dani-77.github.io/index.md

 The simplicity, frugality and sane config options of CRUX convinced me; it's a hell to start, but once you get to know it, it is fantastic!

-That is why I already have my d77crux ports repo; it is available [here](https://github.com/dani-77/d77crux).
+my CRUX ports repo is available [here](https://github.com/dani-77/d77crux).

 # Coreboot